 Building Design and Indoor Air Quality

-Keeping air quality in mind from the initial stages of building an office space is a great preventative solution.
-This includes thinking about airflow, HVAC systems, climate control, filtration, and other systems during the initial phase of building will keep tenants happy and healthy in the long run.
-If your business is operating within an old building, there are also many ways to implement best practices to avoid contamination and pollutants in the air in your workspace.
+Keeping air quality in mind from the initial stages of building an office space is a great preventative solution that will keep tenants happy and healthy in the long run.
+This includes thinking about airflow, HVAC systems, climate control, filtration, and other systems during the initial phase of building.
+If your business is operating within an old building, you also have many options to implement best practices to avoid contamination and pollutants in the air in your workspace.
 Some key factors include:

 Having a healthy supply of fresh air flowing in and out of your building is a great way to enhance your building’s air quality.
 This will both make your space more comfortable and allow pollutants from activities inside your building to be diluted.
-Ensuring you have proper filters installed to make sure pollutants from the outdoor air such as carbon monoxide and other gases is also crucial.
+Ensuring that you have proper filters installed to extract pollutants from the outdoor air, such as carbon monoxide and other gases, is also crucial.

 Not all ventilation systems are made equal.
-In older buildings especially, those which might no longer be used for their original purpose, it’s important to ensure ventilation systems are tailored to the buildings’ current function.
-For example, if a space within a building was previously a parking or storage area but has been renovated to be additional office space, HVAC systems may need to be updated to suit its current function.
+Especially in older buildings, which might no longer be used for their original purposes, ensuring that ventilation systems are tailored to the building’s current function is important.
+For example, if a space within a building was previously a parking or storage area but has been renovated to be additional office space, you may need to update HVAC systems to suit its current function.

 Like most technology, HVAC systems need occasional maintenance to run smoothly.
 Doing preventative maintenance, routine testing, and consulting a professional when in doubt is a great way to maintain your office’s indoor air quality for years to come.
 If you’re looking for an air quality professional in the Pacific Northwest, our team is happy to help.